+The U.S. Geological Survey (USGS), in cooperation with the New Jersey Department of Environmental Protection (NJDEP) and the Barnegat Bay Partnership, studied the effects of 2000–2003 annual and maximum-allocation groundwater withdrawals from the Kirkwood-Cohansey aquifer system, the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer on the freshwater supply in Ocean County and vicinity (referred to as the study area).
+As of 2003, groundwater withdrawals had created cones of depression in the potentiometric surfaces of the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer in parts of the study area.
+The effects of maximum-allocation groundwater withdrawals were evaluated by quantifying changes to the simulated potentiometric surfaces of the confined aquifers compared with simulated no-withdrawal and post development surfaces.

 This report documents the results of groundwater-flow simulations for aquifers in the Atlantic coastal basins of central New Jersey.
 The report focuses primarily on the basins in Ocean County that drain into Barnegat Bay and Little Egg Harbor.
 Aquifers included in this study are the unconfined, surficial Kirkwood-Cohansey aquifer system; the deeper, confined parts of the Kirkwood Formation, which includes the Rio Grande water-bearing zone and the Atlantic City 800-foot sand; the Piney Point aquifer; and the Vincentown aquifer in the northwestern part of the study area.
 Groundwater flow through the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, and the Piney Point aquifer is simulated.
-Groundwater flow to streams and ultimately to the Barnegat Bay–Little Egg Harbor estuary is estimated.
-This report presents the results of simulations that represent no-withdrawal conditions with no groundwater withdrawals, post-development (2000–2003) groundwater withdrawals, and maximum-allocation groundwater withdrawals.
-Particle-tracking scenarios are simulated to determine flow paths and travel times and to evaluate the vulnerability of near-shore wells to saltwater intrusion.Particle-tracking analysis is used to assess the vulnerability of near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system to saltwater intrusion from the salty bay or ocean.
+Groundwater flow to streams and ultimately to the Barnegat Bay-Little Egg Harbor estuary is estimated.
+This report presents the results of simulations that represent no groundwater withdrawals, postdevelopment (2000 to 2003) groundwater withdrawals, and maximum-allocation groundwater withdrawals.
+Particle-tracking analysis is used to assess the vulnerability of near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system to saltwater intrusion from the salty bay or ocean.
+Sources of water to wells in both unconfined and confined aquifers and travel times based on particle-tracking analysis are used to assess the susceptibility of selected wells to saltwater intrusion.

 Previous Investigations

-The stratigraphy of the Kirkwood Formation is characterized by Isphording (1970).
-The geology and stratigraphic relations of the Kirkwood and Cohansey Formations are presented in Sugarman (2001).
-Nemickas and Carswell (1976) describe the stratigraphic relation and geology of the lower Kirkwood Formation and the Piney Point aquifer.
-Owens and others (1998) describe and map the bedrock geology of central and southern New Jersey.
-Descriptions and mapping of the surficial sedimentary deposits of central and southern New Jersey are presented in detail by Newell and others (2000).
+Isphording (1970) characterized the stratigraphy of the Kirkwood Formation .
+Sugarman (2001) presented he geology and stratigraphic relations of the Kirkwood and Cohansey Formations .
+Nemickas and Carswell (1976) described the stratigraphic relation and geology of the lower Kirkwood Formation and the Piney Point aquifer.
+Owens and others (1998) described and mapped the bedrock geology of central and southern New Jersey.
+Newell and others (2000) presented detailed descriptions and mapping of the surficial sedimentary deposits of central and southern New Jersey.